 - ❌ The reservation process is complicated.

-4.5 Method 5: Make a reservation through the BeautsGO platform (my top recommendation) ⭐
+4.5 Method 5: Reserve through the BeautsGO platform (my top recommendation) ⭐

 What is BeautsGO?